- Recommended

 Discover the best of Niagara Falls — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Niagara Falls trip today.

-Local history museum covering the city’s development, tourism, and War of 1812 stories.
-A good choice for visitors wanting context beyond the waterfalls.
+Local history museum covering the city, tourism, and War of 1812 stories.
+A solid stop for visitors who want context beyond the waterfalls.

-Ontario classic made with wet-cured pork loin rolled in cornmeal and served on a bun.
-It is a well-known regional comfort food.
+A Southern Ontario classic made with wet-cured pork loin rolled in cornmeal and served on a bun.
+It is a regional staple closely associated with Ontario food culture.

 Traveling between Montreal, QC and Niagara Falls, ON is a scenic journey made convenient by VIA Rail Canada.
 This train connection offers travelers an opportunity to relax and enjoy the beautiful landscapes of Eastern Canada as they make their way from the vibrant city of Montreal to the breathtaking natural wonder of Niagara Falls.
 With comfortable seating and onboard amenities, VIA Rail ensures a pleasant travel experience for all passengers on this route.